mike-pittelko/stlink-v2-repair-and-toolkit/README.md

      git submodule update [blackmagic,openocd,stlink,Stlink_V2.1_PCB,Stlink-Bootloaders,atom-stlink]

-# To program/recover an cheap chinese clone of the stlinkv2:
+# To program/recover a cheap chinese clone of the stlinkv2:

 You need open-ocd and stlink installed: